ni/nimi-python/CONTRIBUTING.md

         * `python3 tools/build_release.py --update-for-release`
             * For each module, this will drop the .devN from our versions in config_addon.py and update the LATEST_RELEASE versions to match.
             * In case you need to release any specific module/modules, include `drivers` parameters.
-            For Example:
+            For example:
                 ```bash
                 python3 tools/build_release.py --drivers nidcpower --update-for-release
                 ```
-            * In case you need upgrade major,minor,patch version of release, include any of below parameters --increment-major-version - To increment the major version of package.
+            * In case you need upgrade major,minor,patch version of release, include any of below parameters
+               * --increment-major-version - To increment the major version of package.
-                --increment-minor-version - To increment the minor version of package.
+               * --increment-minor-version - To increment the minor version of package.
-                --increment-patch-version - To increment the package version of package.
+               * --increment-patch-version - To increment the package version of package.
-            For Example:
+            For example:
                 ```bash
                 python3 tools/build_release.py --drivers nidcpower --update-for-release  --increment-minor-version
                 ```